 Program to determine class, Network and Host ID of an IPv4 address

 Given a valid IPv4 address in the form of string and it follows Class Full addressing.
-The task is to determine class of given IPv4 address as well as separate Network and Host ID part from it.
+The task is to determine the class of the given IPv4 address as well as separate the Network and Host ID parts from it.

-For 2nd Example, first octet is 130.
-So, it belongs to Class B. Class B has subnet mask of 16.
-So, first 16 bit or first two octet is Network ID part and rest is Host ID part.
+For 2nd Example, the first octet is 130.
+So, it belongs to Class B. Class B has a subnet mask of 16.
+So, the first 16 bit or first two octets are the Network ID part and the rest is the Host ID part.

 Given IP address belongs to Class C Network ID is 192.226.12 Host ID is 11